-Artificial neural networks, layers of interconnected artificial neurons, are of great interest in machine learning tasks such as speech recognition and medical diagnosis.
-Actually, electronic computing hardware is nearing the limit of its capabilities, yet the demand for greater computing power is constantly growing.
-Researchers turned themselves to the photonic processor instead of the electronic processor to carry information at the speed of light.
+Artificial neural networks, which are layers of interconnected artificial neurons, are becoming increasingly popular in machine learning tasks such as speech recognition and medical diagnosis.
+Electronic computing hardware is nearing its capabilities, but the demand for more computing power is always increasing.
+Researchers chose the photonic processor over the electronic processor to transmit data at the speed of light.

-In fact, not only photonic processor can process information much faster than electrons, but they are the basis of the current Internet, where it is important to avoid the so-called electronic bottleneck (conversion of an optical signal into an electronic signal, and vice versa).
+Not only can photonic processors process information much faster than electrons, but they are also the foundation of today’s Internet, where it is critical to avoid the so-called electronic bottleneck (conversion of an optical signal into an electronic signal and vice versa).

-The proposed optical neural network is capable of recognizing and processing large-scale data and images at ultra-high computing speeds, beyond ten trillion operations per second.
-An optical frequency comb, a light source comprised of many equally spaced frequency modes, was integrated into a computer chip and used as a power-efficient source for optical computing.
+The proposed optical neural network can recognize and process large amounts of data and images at speeds exceeding ten trillion operations per second.
+An optical frequency comb, a light source made up of many equally spaced frequency modes, was integrated into a computer chip and used as a low-power source for optical computing.